 Fair Trade is much more than a fair price!

 Fairly Traded Coffee is the standard in our dining operations.
 Holy Grounds locations and The Exchange serve Peet's coffee and teas which are all fairly traded.
-In our other retail and resident dining operations Pura Vida or Equal Exchange coffee is served.
-Both roasters are members of Catholic Relief Services Fair Trade program.
+In our other retail and resident dining operation,s Pura Vida or Equal Exchange coffee is served.
+Both roasters are members of the Catholic Relief Services Fair Trade program.
 Dining Services purchases and serves Fair Trade coffee, teas, chocolate, sugar and bananas.
-You can find at least two Fair Trade products in all our dining locations on campus.
+You can find at least two Fair Trade products in all of our dining locations on campus.

-- Fair Price.
-Democratically organized farmer groups receive a guaranteed minimum floor price and an additional premium for certified organic products.
+- Fair Price - Democratically organized farmer groups receive a guaranteed minimum floor price and an additional premium for certified organic products.
 Farmer organizations are also eligible for pre-harvest credit.

-- Fair Labor Conditions.
-Workers on Fair Trade farms enjoy freedom of association, safe working conditions, and living wages.
+- Fair Labor Conditions - Workers on Fair Trade farms enjoy freedom of association, safe working conditions, and living wages.
 Forced child labor is strictly prohibited.

-- Direct Trade.
-With Fair Trade, importers purchase from Fair Trade producer groups as directly as possible, eliminating unnecessary middlemen and empowering farmers to develop the business capacity necessary to compete in the global marketplace.
+- Direct Trade - With Fair Trade, importers purchase from Fair Trade producer groups as directly as possible, eliminating unnecessary middlemen and empowering farmers to develop the business capacity necessary to compete in the global marketplace.

-- Democratic and Transparent Organizations.
-Fair Trade farmers and farm workers decide democratically how to invest Fair Trade revenues.
+- Democratic and Transparent Organizations - Fair Trade farmers and farm workers decide democratically how to invest Fair Trade revenues.

-- Community Development.
-Fair Trade farmers and farm workers invest Fair Trade premiums in social and business development projects like scholarship programs, quality improvement trainings, and organic certification.
+- Community Development - Fair Trade farmers and farm workers invest Fair Trade premiums in social and business development projects like scholarship programs, quality improvement trainings, and organic certification.

-- Environmental Sustainability.
-Harmful agrochemicals and GMOs are strictly prohibited in favor of environmentally sustainable farming methods that protect farmers’ health and preserve valuable ecosystems for future generations.
+- Environmental Sustainability - Harmful agrochemicals and GMOs are strictly prohibited in favor of environmentally sustainable farming methods that protect farmers’ health and preserve valuable ecosystems for future generations.